 - National Cancer Institute

-- U.S. Preventive Services Task Force Recommendations
+- U.S. Preventive Services Task Force Recommendations (Update in Progress)

 - The Role of Fecal Occult Blood Testing in Screening for Colorectal Cancer

 - Fecal Immunochemical Tests (FIT) vs. Office-Based Guaiac Fecal Occult Blood Test (FOBT)

 FIT is an easy colorectal cancer screening option that doesn't interfere with your active or busy lifestyle.
 FIT allows you to collect the necessary samples at your convenience from the comfort of your home.
 Performing a yearly FIT is a highly effective method for detecting and thereby helping to prevent progression of colorectal cancer.